By Ryan Leemkuil

 The Eighth Circuit Bar Association’s summer newsletter is out, and it contains two articles by Nyemaster Goode attorney and On Brief contribu …

-The Iowa Supreme Court will hear oral arguments in five cases Jan.
-21, and two cases will be submitted to the Court without oral argument.
-Following are brief summaries of those cases.
+The Iowa Supreme Court will hear oral arguments in nine cases Feb.
+17, 18, and 19.
+Four other cases will be submitted to the Court without oral argument.
+Following are brief summaries of the February cases, not including an attorney disciplinary case.

 On Brief: Iowa’s Appellate Blog is devoted to appellate litigation with a focus on the Iowa Supreme Court, the Iowa Court of Appeals, and the U.S. Court of Appeals for the Eighth Circuit.